-The film boasts some of the best comic actor in England, including Sidney Tafler, Peter Bull, and John Gregson.
+The film boasts some of the best comic actors in England, including Sidney Tafler, Peter Bull, and John Gregson.
 You can also spot in small parts the very young Audrey Hepburn and Robert Shaw.

-Guinness lost the Oscar to Gary Cooper (“High Noon”).
+Alec Guinness lost the Best Actor Oscar to Gary Cooper (“High Noon”).